aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/05-governance-plugins/01-proposals.md

 }
 ```

-Thi interface contains two events and one function
+This interface contains two events and one function

 ### `ProposalCreated` event